inspirehep/rest-api-doc/README.md

 * `experiments`
 * `data`

-and the `{identifier-value}` is a number identifying the given record in the INSPIRE database.
+and the `{identifier-value}` is a number identifying the given record in the INSPIRE database (also called record ID or `recid`).
 For example,
 ```
 https://inspirehep.net/api/literature/451647
 ```